8 Black Walnut Hull Benefits: Skin Conditions, Acne, Warts, Candida and More

 4. Antifungal Effects

-These same antifungal properties make black walnut hull tinctures a popular treatment for athlete’s foot, ringworm, jock itch and other fungal infections of the skin.
+The same antifungal properties that work for candida also make black walnut hull tinctures a popular treatment for athlete’s foot, ringworm, jock itch and other fungal infections of the skin.

 To treat these fungal skin conditions the tincture can be applied externally to the affected areas and is often reported in online forums as highly effective.

-Always patch test any preparations like this on the skin of your inner arm for several hours before using them to test for allergic reaction.
+Always patch test any preparations like this on a small area of skin, preferably your inner arm, for several hours first before using them on larger areas to check for sensitivity or allergic reaction.

 5. Fights Parasites